SheilaAguirreRivas/AppCC/README.md

 # RegistrationCC
-Different exercises in C++ where different values are registered and calculated
+Different exercises in C++ where values are registered and calculated